 Female students were not offered on-campus housing until World War I, when male students were drafted and campus housing became widely vacant.
 In 1924, Wade Hampton College became the first USC dormitory for women.

-Today, Wade Hampton, Sims and McClintock make up the Woman's Quad, where only females reside.
+Today, Wade Hampton, Sims and McClintock make up the Woman's Quad, USC's female-only dorm.